Ereiarrus/ComplementsBotPy/README.md

 so if you did !ignoreme, I will still know that you don't want to be complemented after doing !deleteme, and your twitch username/user id will still be stored in my database.
 If you don't want this, then also do !unignore me - this will remove any reference of you from my database
+- !refresh - When you change your Twitch username, you must make use of this, as otherwise the bot might not join your (new) chat (unless/when I restart it)
+- !refreshall - (NOT AVAILABLE TO GENERAL PUBLIC due to potentially high overhead) refreshes the full list of joined channels, and joins renamed users' (new) chats

 - !ignoreme - I will never complement you
 - !unignoreme - undo !ignoreme